Prehealth Information for First-Year Students

-The premedicine/predental/preveterinary track at any institution will require sustained commitment to your studies; think of it more as a marathon than a sprint.
-However, the premedicine/predental/preveterinary course of study is not just academic preparation but also helps you develop the intellectual stamina you will need to be successful in medical school.
-Rest assured that the fulfilment you will get from your career will compensate for all the hard work.
+The prehealth program tracks at any institution will require sustained commitment to your studies; think of it more as a marathon than a sprint.
+However, the prehealth course of study is not just academic preparation but also helps you develop the intellectual stamina you will need to be successful in medical school.
+Rest assured that the fulfillment you will get from your career will compensate for all the hard work.

 16. Do I need to limit my extracurricular activities?

 Yes, but only initially.
 We encourage you to limit your extracurricular activities until you have developed effective study habits.
 Successful students are judicious in their choice of extracurricular activities and the extent of their involvement in such activities, particularly early in their college careers.

 17. How many more classes will I have to take and how much harder will my life be if I choose to be a prehealth student?

 You will not have to take any additional courses; most prehealth students graduate with 32 credits similar to other students.

 18. Do I need to register for the prehealth programs?

 You do not have to register for the Premedicine and Allied Health Professions program.
 First-year students should attend the fall semester director's meeting, and then meet individually with Program Director Naila Mamoon early in your college career to discuss a plan of study.
 Students are encouraged to sign up for the email listserv to receive announcements of upcoming programs and meetings.